es

 Background

-Residents who are not connected to the sewer system use septic tanks, which discharge raw sewage into the El Buey creek and the Rio Grande, the main source of drinking water for Miguel Alemán, as well as many communities downstream.
-In addition, a large portion of the existing wastewater collection system is in poor condition, allowing sewage to leak into the soil with the potential to contaminate local groundwater.
+In 2007, water service coverage in Miguel Alemán and Los Guerra was at 95%, and sewer coverage was at 78%.
+Residents not connected to the sewer system used septic tanks, which discharged raw sewage into El Buey Creek and the Rio Grande, the main source of drinking water for Miguel Alemán and communities downstream on both sides of the river.
+In addition, a substantial portion of the existing wastewater collection system was in poor condition, allowing sewage to leak into the soil and potentially contaminate local groundwater.
+The wastewater treatment plant (WWTP) built in 1967 had not been properly maintained and was no longer in operation.
+The untreated effluent from the plant was discharging into an irrigation canal.

 Description